andyet/yeti-guide/CONTRIBUTING.md

 Since those guidelines are preferences (backed up by some of the brightest minds of the industry, but still preferences) before intending on submitting a pull request follow the steps in [Questions and issues](#questions-and-issues) section.

 ***
-This document was inspired by Necolas Gallagher's [issue-guidelines](https://github.com/necolas/issue-guidelines/).
-Thank you, Necolas.
+This document was inspired by Nicolas Gallagher's [issue-guidelines](https://github.com/necolas/issue-guidelines/).
+Thank you, Nicolas.